lowdefy/lowdefy-docs/tutorial/tutorial-setup-content-1.md

 In this tutorial we will be creating a app that lets user book a meeting room.
 We will be hosting this app with [Netlify](https://www.netlify.com).
-Netlify

 ### Requirements